Btojaka/bicycle-shop-backend/README.md

 - **Advantage**: Allows pre-configuring models without stock without deleting them.
 - **Disadvantage**: Requires additional logic to dynamically update `isAvailable`.

+## 5️⃣ 📡 WebSockets & Real-Time Updates

+The backend of the application uses **WebSockets** via `socket.io` to provide **real-time product updates** without requiring manual page reloads.

+### 🔄 **Handling Product Changes**

+Whenever a product is **created, updated, or deleted**, the backend **emits WebSocket events** to automatically update the product list on the frontend.
+The same applies to parts, where events have also been created to update the lists and products as needed.

+- **`productCreated`** → If a new product is created with `isAvailable: true`, it is automatically added to the displayed product list.
+- **`productUpdated`** → If a product changes:
+  - If its availability (`isAvailable`) changes to `false`, it is removed from the list.
+  - If its name, price, or type changes, it is updated in the list.
+  - If it was previously unavailable and now `true`, it is added to the list.
+- **`productDeleted`** → If a product is deleted, it disappears from the list in real time.

+### ⚙️ **CORS and WebSockets Configuration in the Backend**

+To enable communication between the frontend and backend, **CORS** has been configured to accept connections from the frontend domain specified in the environment variables:

 ---

 ## 🌐 API Endpoints